nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 1. User <ins>requests to list persons(UC02).<ins/>
 2. User requests to delete a specific person in the list.
-3. PB displays a pop up window with asking for user confirmation to delete.
+3. PB displays a pop-up window with asking for user confirmation to delete.
 4. User confirms they want to delete.
 5. PB deletes the person.
 6. PB displays success message and shows updated list of persons.